 Autocorrect Fails Statement

-Currently I am working on Autocorrect Fails : a text based embroidery series that addresses the odd bias and culture of technology and social engagement.
+This is Autocorrect Fails : a text based embroidery series that addresses the odd bias and culture of technology and social engagement.

 To create each piece I solicit donations of autocorrect fails and embroider the phrases onto vintage stitch kits.
 The donation process occurs sometimes thru social media, sometimes in person, and sometimes via my donation box that I install at various locations like galleries and exhibitions.
 These phrases come from friends and family but just as often from strangers.
 This engagement is an important part of the process for me.
 Then, using embroidery, I pair the phrases with vintage stitch kits that I source from second hand shops.